Sign In Register

 Is Belleville a Good Place to Live?

-Based on current data, Belleville receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
-Belleville stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Belleville receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates.
+Belleville offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Belleville is $68,611, roughly in line with the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-8.2% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 25 minutes.

 Cost of Living & Housing

-The median home value in Belleville is $178,100, 37% below the national median — offering relatively affordable homeownership.
-Renters pay a median of $900 per month, below the national average — a plus for affordability.
+The median home value in Belleville is $178,100, 37% below the national median / offering relatively affordable homeownership.
 At just 2.6x median income, home prices are very affordable relative to local earnings.

 Education